anandrktm/dev-photo-gallery/README.md

 ## Instructions
-1. Fork this repository
-2. Fix the error
+1. Fix the error
-3. Share your solution on your repository's [github page](https://pages.github.com/)
+2. Share your solution on your repository's [github page](https://pages.github.com/)
 4. Raise a PR with the fix.